Ahanov Michael / Shutterstock

 Fruit is healthy to eat on its own, but sometimes you can have too much of a good thing!
 Smoothies pack more fruit (read: more sugar) into your drinks than you’d think.
 Add that to the thick consistency and you’ve got a recipe for dehydration (or, you know: strawberry pineapple).
 That’s not to discount the other health benefits of smoothies, though.
 They’re great for refuel after exercise or kick-starting your day with a dose of vitamins.
 If you want to up the hydration factor, an easy solution is to double the amount of ice in your recipe.
 This will water down the drink without changing the taste too much.

-Curious to see which potables are the best for keeping enough fluid in you?
+Curious to see which beverages are the best for keeping enough fluid in you?
 The first three are hands-down your best hydrating choices; the rest are nice supplements.